Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 - Meglumine antimoniate

 - Amphotericin B

-Cure rates are high with the proper medicine.
-Patients should get treated before damage to the immune system occurs.
+Cure rates are high with the proper medicine, especially when treatment is started before the immune system is damaged.
 Cutaneous leishmaniasis may lead to disfigurement.

 Death is usually caused by complications (such as other infections), rather than from the disease itself.
 Death often occurs within 2 years.

 - Bleeding (hemorrhage)